AceKingCapital/Module11/README.md

 ## HvPlot to visualize the data for May 2020:
 ![HVPlot 1](https://user-images.githubusercontent.com/118318397/234135978-a4c7cd64-0820-43ab-82e9-6c3c6a340140.JPG)
+The total search traffic for May 2020 is 38181
+The monthly median search traffic across all months is 35712.5

 Question: Did the Google search traffic increase during the month that MercadoLibre released its financial results?